Skip to main content

 2. Photos

-4. More Parks in Lazio
+3. More Parks in Lazio

-5. Top Rated in Italy
+4. Top Rated in Italy

 About Secche di Tor Paterno

 Secche di Tor Paterno Marine Protected Area protects approximately 1,387 hectares of submerged rocky shoals located about 5 nautical miles offshore from the mouth of the Tiber River along the coast of Lazio.
-Established in 2000, it is the only entirely submerged marine protected area in Italy, with no coastline or emergent land.
-The shoals rise from a sandy seabed at 25-30 meters depth to within 18 meters of the surface, creating an isolated rocky habitat that concentrates marine life in the otherwise uniform sandy expanse.
+[1] Established in 2000, it is the only entirely submerged marine protected area in Italy, with no coastline or emergent land.
+The shoals rise from a sandy seabed at depths of 50-60 meters to within 18 meters of the surface, creating an isolated rocky habitat that concentrates marine life in the otherwise uniform sandy expanse.
+[2]

 Wildlife Ecosystems

 The isolated nature of Tor Paterno's rocky shoals creates an oasis effect, concentrating marine life in remarkable abundance.
 Large groupers, corvina, and conger eels inhabit the reef crevices.
 Schools of amberjack, barracuda, and dentex patrol above the structure.
 The rocky surfaces are carpeted with sponges, anemones, and bryozoans.
 Lobsters and spider crabs occupy deeper recesses.
-The surrounding sand hosts flat fish and rays.
+The surrounding sand hosts flatfish and rays.
 Pelagic visitors include occasional sunfish, eagle rays, and seasonal schools of tuna passing through the area.

 Flora Ecosystems